 The HeinOnline Intellectual Property Law Collection offers a number of resources focusing on copyrights, patents, and trademarks in the United States.
 The Collection includes over 100 legislative histories, Code of Federal Regulations Title 37, U.S. Code Titles 17 and 35, the Manual of Patent Examining Procedure, the Trademark Manual of Examining Procedure, over 400 books, and more than 50 periodicals that focus on intellectual property.

-McCarthy on Trademarks and Unfair Competition (J. Thomas McCarthy, 1996+)
+McCarthy on Trademarks & Unfair Competition (J. Thomas McCarthy, 2020)

-McCarthy on Trademarks and Unfair Competition provides a seven-volume analysis of what is needed to successfully represent clients in formulating, registering, licensing, protecting, and litigating trademarks and related rights.
+McCarthy on Trademarks & Unfair Competition provides a seven-volume analysis of what is needed to successfully represent clients in formulating, registering, licensing, protecting, and litigating trademarks and related rights.
+Available on Westlaw (Westlaw password required).

-Examples and Explanations: Intellectual Property (McJohn, Stephen M., 2021)
+Examples and Explanations: Intellectual Property (Stephen M. McJohn, 2021)

-Using Examples & Explanations pedagogy, this study guide covers the core concepts of intellectual property law: copyright, patent, trademark, and trade secrets.
+Using Examples & Explanations pedagogy, this study guide covers the core concepts of intellectual property law, including copyright, patent, trademark, and trade secrets.
+Also on Aspen Learning Library (available on campus, remotely with ASURITE, or with an ASU Aspen Learning Library account).

-Intellectual Property: Patents, Trademarks, and Copyright in a Nutshell (Miller, Arthur R., 2018)
+Intellectual Property: Patents, Trademarks, and Copyright in a Nutshell (Arthur R. Miller, 2018)

-Mastering Trademark and Unfair Competition Law (Smith, Lars S., 2013)
+Mastering Trademark and Unfair Competition Law (Lars S. Smith & Llewellyn Joseph Gibbons, 2013)

 Mastering Trademark and Unfair Competition Law provides a clear and concise presentation of the basic principles underlying and the challenges facing a student or practitioner of trademark law in a digital age.

-Trademark and Unfair Competition in a Nutshell (Janis, Mark D., 2021)
+Trademark and Unfair Competition in a Nutshell (Mark D. Janis, 2021)

 This book provides an introduction to the federal laws protecting registered trademarks and trade dress, as well as the broad array of federal and state unfair competition doctrines which protect unregistered trademarks and trade dress.